 - Although, the studies are mixed.
 I recommend walking.
-A good study those that brisk walking reduces ghrelin,.
+A good study those that brisk walking reduces ghrelin8,9.

-- Burst trainings on a spin bike.
-This will lower ghrelin,.
+- Burst training on a spin bike.
+This will lower ghrelin10,11.

-- Avoid high intensity training which lower leptin.
+- Avoid high-intensity training which lowers leptin12.
 High intensity may both lower leptin levels but also lower the receptor for leptin which may be a double whammy for weight loss.

-- Stress management and behavioral health intervention lower ghrelin.
+- Stress management and behavioral health intervention lower ghrelin13.

-- Add protein to every meal,.
+- Add protein to every meal15,16.
 The bottom line is that protein suppresses ghrelin and controls appetite.

 - Avoid sugary and high fructose corn syrup.
-Both will increase ghrelin and your appetite,.
+Both will increase ghrelin and your appetite17,18.

 - Are my ghrelin levels responsible for my weight struggle?